Have you ever found yourself staring at a commit history that looks like this?

 echo "More feature content" >> file.txt

-git commit -am "Add more feature content"
+git commit -am "Add more feature content"git checkout main

 echo "Main branch change" >> file.txt

-git commit -am "Change on main"
+git commit -am "Change on main"git checkout feature

 git rebase main